 Moments like that phone call, that collapse on the floor - show me so profoundly that I cannot be the sole shaper of my own fate, the true former of my future.
 All of my sense of control is an illusion reflective of a small world and a small mind.
 I am but a bit of chaff in the wind, a tiny grain of sand in the infinite Universe, bounced about by forces much greater than myself.

 So here I go, surrendered.
 Don't wish me luck, wish me love.
-Love for whatever is ahead.
+Love and acceptance for whatever is ahead.